 On your first visit, you can expect us to take a thorough medical history, as well as the benefits and risks of community birth, as well as hospital birth, so that you can make true informed consent about the path you are choosing.

 Transparency and open communication are some of the hallmarks of midwifery care, and you will get a sense of that from the very first visit.
 We don’t shy away from questions about risks/benefits, our professional background, and how we’ve handled emergencies in the past.
 We want you to feel comfortable and well-informed.

 That thorough medical history is so important, as we need to ensure that there are no risk factors that would be an obstacle to giving birth safely at home or at a birth center.
-It is also an opportunity to get to know more about you, as well as a “jumping-off” place from where we might talk about new research we’ve read on various topics or offer insight on natural remedies/nutritional support for various conditions.
+It is also an opportunity to get to know more about you, as well as a “jumping-off” place from where we might talk about new research we’ve read on various topics or offer insight on alternative and nutritional support for various conditions.
 This will be a thread weaving through all of your prenatal care: we love talking about food and nutrition, and even end up swapping recipes sometimes.

 Our focus is on supporting health and preventing complications, and basic things like food and movement (and targeted supplementation) go a long way in supporting healthy pregnancies.
 We give you suggestions that are reasonable and attainable with your particular preferences and resources.
-And while sometimes pharmaceutical medications become necessary, many of our clients are willing to try (and are successful with) lifestyle changes and natural remedies first.
+And while sometimes pharmaceutical medications become necessary, many of our clients are willing to try (and are successful with) lifestyle changes and alternative supports first.